LaurentVeyssier/Analysis_AirBnB_Boston/docs/README.md

 Using natural language processing to extract key information such as word frequencies from the owner's description brought additional precision to the prediction model.

+We explored the influence of main features on price.
+These appear to be the room type, the housing capacity and the facility/service offering such as fully-serviced places.
+Such amenities justify pushing prices up.
+On the contrary, no private room implies a substantial discount.

 ![](../assets/predictions_vs_real.png)